-- 4.40.
-If a child or adult indicates that they are being harmed, or information is received that gives rise to concern that a child or adult is being harmed, the person receiving the information should: - Stay calm and ensure the child or adult is safe and feels safe; - Listen carefully to what is being said, allowing the child or adult to continue at their own pace: - Explain that it is likely that the information will have to be shared with others do not promise to keep secrets; - Keep questions to a minimum to ensure a clear and accurate understanding of what has been said; - Reassure the child or adult that they have done the right thing in sharing the information; - Show and tell the child or adult that what he/she says is being taken seriously and recognise any difficulties inherent in interpreting what they said; - Tell the child or adult what will be done next and with whom the information will be shared; - Record in writing what was said using the child or adult's words as soon as possible.
-Record dates and times; any names mentioned; to whom the information was given; information should be noted as given as facts, hearsay or opinion; record should be signed and dated as a record.

-- 4.41.
-If the child or adult indicates that they do not wish others to be informed about the allegations, carefully and tactfully explain the reasons why it may be in their best interests that the matter is referred to an appropriate person or department (SAPS, social services, sports organisation's safeguarding officer). - 4.42.
+- 4.38.
+If a child or adult indicates that they are being harmed, or information is received that gives rise to concern that a child or adult is being harmed, the person receiving the information should: - Stay calm and ensure the child or adult is safe and feels safe; - Listen carefully to what is being said, allowing the child or adult to continue at their own pace; - Explain that it is likely that the information will have to be shared with others - do not promise to keep secrets; - Keep questions to a minimum to ensure a clear and accurate understanding of what has been said; - Reassure the child or adult that they have done the right thing in sharing the information; - Show and tell the child or adult that what he/she says is being taken seriously and recognise any difficulties inherent in interpreting what they said; - Tell the child or adult what will be done next and with whom the information will be shared: - Record in writing what was said using the child or adult's words as soon as possible.
+Record dates and times; any names mentioned; to whom the information was given; information should be noted as given as facts, hearsay or opinion; record should be signed and dated as a record. - 4.39.
+If the child or adult indicates that they do not wish others to be informed about the allegations, carefully and tactfully explain the reasons why it may be in their best interests that the matter is referred to an appropriate person or department (SAPS, social services, sports organisation's safeguarding officer). - 4.40.
 Receiving a disclosure places great responsibility on the person to whom the disclosure is made.
 If there is any uncertainty in what actions to be taken, consult with an appropriate person or organisation (SAPS, social services, sports organisation's safeguarding officer).

-4.43.
+4.41.
 Actions to avoid:

-- Dismissing the concern (irrespective of whether you believe what you are being told or not, you should always report the disclosure, untrue disclosures even when the person is anonymous are rare); - · Panicking; - Allowing shock or distaste to show; - · Probing for more information than is offered; - Making promises that cannot be kept such as promising not to tell anyone; - Speculating or making assumptions; - Approaching the person who is the subject of the allegation or suspicion (this may put the child or adult at risk or jeopardise a criminal investigation); - Conduct a personal investigation of the case; - Making negative comments about the accused person.
+- Dismissing the concern (irrespective of whether you believe what you are being told or not, you should always report the disclosure, untrue disclosures even when the person is anonymous are rare); - Panicking; - Allowing shock or distaste to show; - · Probing for more information than is offered; - Making promises that cannot be kept such as promising not to tell anyone; - Speculating or making assumptions; - Approaching the person who is the subject of the allegation or suspicion (this may put the child or adult at risk or jeopardise a criminal investigation); - Conduct a personal investigation of the case; - Making negative comments about the accused person. - best of your ability, and - you agree to abide by the principles and behaviours as outlined in the Safeguarding Statement below.